rleibovitch/Youtube-Monster/ASR_README.md

 ## Overview

-The YouTube Monster app now includes ASR capabilities using Hugging Face's Whisper model to transcribe YouTube videos when traditional transcript extraction methods fail.
-This provides a fallback mechanism to ensure videos can be analyzed even when they don't have captions or transcripts available.
+The YouTube Monster app now includes ASR capabilities as a fallback mechanism when traditional transcript extraction methods fail.
+This ensures videos can be analyzed even when they don't have captions or transcripts available.

+## Current Implementation

+The ASR functionality is currently implemented as a placeholder that can be extended with cloud-based ASR services.
+The infrastructure is in place for future ASR integration.

 ## Features

-### ASR Transcription
+### ASR Transcription (Future Implementation)
-- **Model**: Uses OpenAI's Whisper Large v3 model via Hugging Face Transformers
+- **Cloud-Based**: Designed to work with cloud ASR services (Google Speech-to-Text, Azure Speech, etc.)
-- **Audio Download**: Automatically downloads YouTube audio using yt-dlp
+- **Audio Download**: Will automatically download YouTube audio for processing
-- **Chunked Processing**: Processes audio in 30-second chunks with 5-second overlap for better accuracy
+- **Chunked Processing**: Designed for 30-second chunks with 5-second overlap for better accuracy
 - **Timestamp Support**: Provides precise timestamps for each transcribed segment
 - **Automatic Cleanup**: Removes temporary audio files after processing